cchutis/rails-pet-practice/pet-app/README.md

 - Owner has a first name, last name, age, and email
 - Owner has many pets
 - Pet has a name and category (dog, cat, or bird)
-- Pet belongs to a User
+- Pet belongs to a Owner

 CONTROLLERS AND VIEWS:
 - User can do full CRUD on an Owner